The White Stripes: Legacy

+Established figures in the music industry have cited the White Stripes as an influence.
+Olivia Rodrigo is a fan of the band, calling Elephant the record she listened to most, Jack her "hero of all heroes", and Meg "one of the best drummers of our time."
+Beyoncé cited the White Stripes and Jack as influences on her 2024 album Cowboy Carter.
+Nandi Bushell said the band "moved me at 5 years old to want to play the drums and still move me today!"
+Dave Grohl of Foo Fighters and Nirvana called Meg "one of my favorite fucking drummers of all time.
+Like, nobody fucking plays the drums like that."
+Tom Morello of Rage Against the Machine said that Meg "has style and swag and personality and oomph and taste and awesomeness that's off the charts and a vibe that's untouchable".
+The White Stripes' songs have also been covered and sampled by several artists.
+Those who have sampled their works include Jermaine Dupri, Pitbull, Rizzle Kicks, Jurassic 5, and "Weird Al" Yankovic.
+Those who have covered their works include Grohl, Arctic Monkeys, Ryan Adams, Kelly Clarkson (accompanied by a marching band), Bob Dylan, Wanda Jackson, of Montreal, Tracey Thorn, the Flaming Lips, the Golden Filter, Bright Eyes, First Aid Kit, Bigga Haitian, and Wanda Jackson.

-In 2007, British choreographer Wayne McGregor used music by the White Stripes for his production Chroma, a piece he created for The Royal Ballet in London, England.
+Music by the White Stripes was used by British choreographer Wayne McGregor for his production Chroma, a piece he created for the Royal Ballet in London, England.
 The orchestral arrangements for Chroma were commissioned by Richard Russell, head of XL Recordings, as a gift to the White Stripes and were produced by the British classical composer Joby Talbot.
 Three of these songs, "The Hardest Button to Button", "Aluminium" and "Blue Orchid", were first played to the band as a surprise in Cincinnati Music Hall, Ohio.
 McGregor heard the orchestral versions and decided to create a ballet using the music.
 Talbot re-orchestrated the music for the Royal Opera House orchestra, also writing three additional pieces of his own composition.
 The world premiere of the ballet took place on November 16, 2006, at the Royal Opera House in Covent Garden, London.
 The ballet subsequently won the 2007 Laurence Olivier Award for Best New Dance Production.